smferro54/bain-ml-engineer-challenge/README.md

 `mlflow models serve -m ./mlruns/0/<YOUR MODEL ID>/artifacts/sk-learn-ridge-regression -p 1234`

 The training stage saves the test data from training in a .csv file called X_test.csv.
-This will come in handy now, in a new CLI window type:
+This will come in handy now, please type the following in a new CLI window:

 `curl http://127.0.0.1:1234/invocations -H 'Content-Type: text/csv' --data-binary @X_test.csv`

-Which gives the following predictions:
+This should give the following predictions:

 ![predictions](./bain-ml-engineer-challenge-solution/example_images/predictions.jpg)